Meet the Board

 Cory Graven (President Elect-Elect) is currently in his 4th year as a middle school counselor with Center Point-Urbana Schools in Center Point, Iowa.
 Cory has been involved in education as a teacher and school counselor for ten years.
 Prior to his current role as President Elect-Elect, Cory began his ISCA Board experience as Secretary – from 2014-2017.
 Along with working on the role in this capacity, he has enjoyed working with fellow school counselors as an active member of both the ISCA conference and advocacy committees.
 Cory values the ability for school counselors around the state to be able to connect and learn from each other – sharing their diverse experiences and unique elements of their own school counseling programs – so that the profession can continue to grow and make a difference in the lives of students.
 He currently resides in Urbana, Iowa with his wife Kim and two kids.
 When away from the daily excitement of working with middle school kids, Cory spends time traveling, camping, bike riding, reading, cheering on the Red Sox, and playing with his son and daughter.

 Brandon Drew MSW (Elementary School Vice President) is currently the 3rd through 6th grade Counselor at West Elementary in Independence CSD.
 He has three degrees; his first from UNI a B.A. in Social Studies Teaching, second from Aurora University with a Masters of Social Work, and most recently a Masters in School Counseling from Buena Vista University.
-Brandon is supported by his wife, April, and their second grade daughter, Isabel.
+Brandon is supported by his wife, April, and their third grade daughter, Isabel.
 In his spare he enjoys running and travel.

 Amber Urbain (Vice President - Middle Level) received her undergraduate degree in Psychology from the University of Northern Iowa and her Master’s in School Counseling from the University of Iowa.
 She is currently an 8th grade counselor in Cedar Rapids, Iowa at College Community Schools where she works side by side with her therapy dog, Addie.
 Prior to school counseling Amber was a social worker in the Cedar Rapids area for six years.
 Amber is proud to be part of such a dedicated and passionate group of professionals!
 ISCA is here to help school counselors advocate for their counseling programs, network with other professionals and provide innovative opportunities for professional development, among many other things.
 When not at school, Amber is usually spending time with her husband, son and two dogs - the family love sboating, spending time outside and watching sports…Go Cubs!